Huzuntu/DefineX-Bitirme-Project/README.md

 ### Authentication Steps

 1. **Register and Login**:
-   - Navigate to the "1.
-Authentication" section
+   - Admin UserRole is only for creating and deleting Users
-   - Use the `/api/auth/register` endpoint to create a new user
+   - Use the `/api/auth/register/init` endpoint to create a new admin user
    - Use the `/api/auth/login` endpoint with your credentials
    - Copy the JWT token from the response

 2. **Authorize in Swagger UI**:
    - Click the "Authorize" button at the top right of the Swagger UI
-   - In the input field, enter: `Bearer your_token_here` (replace with your actual token)
+   - In the input field, enter: `Bearer your_token_here` (replace with your actual token you got from login response)
    - Click "Authorize" then "Close"
-   - All subsequent requests will now include your authentication token
+   - All requests will now include your authentication token

 ### Testing Core Features